 The course will run over 6 months starting with 2 study days followed by supervised practice with a named mentor.

 This course requires attendance at BOTH DAYS in central Sheffield, venue to be confirmed.

 Application and Funding

-To apply for this course you need to complete an online application form (WHICH WILL AVAILABLE EARLY 2019) and you can do this by selecting the "apply" link at the top right of this page.
+To apply for this study day you need to complete an online application form and you can do this by visiting our how to apply page.
 A fees and funding form will automatically be sent on submission of your application form.
 Details of funding options can be found on our Funding Page.

 If successful in your application for the course you will receive a confirmation email with the exact details of the location of teaching, closer to the start date.

-The School of Nursing and Midwifery is based at Barber House Annexe, Glossop Road, Sheffield; opposite the Royal Hallamshire Hospital however teaching may take place across the University site.
+The Division of Nursing and Midwifery (Health Sciences School) is based at Barber House Annexe, Glossop Road, Sheffield; opposite the Royal Hallamshire Hospital however teaching may take place across the University site.
 Please see a map below of the Central Campus.
-If you have any enquiries about the location of the teaching please contact the General Enquiry Line on 0114 222 2030.
+If you have any enquiries about the location of the teaching please contact the General Enquiry Line on +44 114 222 2030.